-Update: In July 2020 the ISC approved the selection of 2 Multi Asset Credit (MAC) funds following presentations by 5 Investment firms on 26 June 2020, the Fund's allocation to be divided equally between the 2 MAC funds.
+Update: In July 2020 the ISC approved the selection of two Multi Asset Credit (MAC) funds following presentations by five investment firms on 26 June 2020, the Fund's allocation to be divided equally between the two MAC funds.
 Subscriptions to the new funds were completed on 2 September 2020.
-At the meeting of the ISC on 3 September 2020, it was agreed to recommend an increase in the strategic allocation to MAC from 7% to 10% to be ratified by the Pension Fund Committee in October 2020.
+At the meeting of the Investment Sub-Committee (ISC) on 3 September 2020, it was agreed to recommend an increase in the strategic allocation to MAC from 7% to 10%.
+This was approved by the Pension Fund Committee in October 2020.

-Key milestones Due for Completion Status Agree scope and allocation(s) July to September 2020 Green - complete subject to additional strategic allocation Undertake manager selection November 2020 to February 2021 Green - complete Implementation March 2021 to June 2021 Green - complete subject to additional strategic allocation
+Key milestones Agree scope and allocation(s) Due for completion July to September 2020 Status Complete subject to additional strategic allocation Undertake manager selection November 2020 to February 2021 Completed Implementation March 2021 to June June 2021 Complete subject to additional strategic allocation

-2.5.2 INV3 - Continue development of the asset pool
+3.5.2 INV3 - Continue development of the asset pool